 - Flip the pancakes out onto a plate, wipe out the skillet with a paper towel, or rinse it briefly in the sink, add a new pat of butter, and continue cooking pancakes until all of the batter has been used.

 - Serve with plenty of maple syrup or whatever you like to top your pancakes with.

 Don't have buttermilk?
 No worries.

 You can make a great substitute for buttermilk with milk and lemon juice or vinegar.
 For each cup of milk, replace 1 tablespoon with lemon juice or vinegar.
 So, for this recipe, measure out 2 cups of milk, remove 2 tablespoons, and add 2 tablespoons of lemon juice or vinegar.
-Stir and let sit for a few minutes.
-The milk with thicken to a buttermilk-like consistency.
+Stir and let sit for a few minutes until the milk thickens to a buttermilk-like consistency.

 Homemade Pancake Tips: